To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 With all that in mind, let’s take a deeper look at the best gaming projectors on the market today.

-Before we started doing any sort of research, we knew that picking the best 7 gaming projectors from hundreds of great products on the market would be a difficult task.
-To overcome this obstacle, we conducted a 2-step research process.
+Before we started doing any sort of research, we knew that narrowing down the best 7 gaming projectors from hundreds of great products on the market would be a difficult task.

-Below, you can read more about each of the points in our comprehensive criteria.
+Below, you can read more about each of the points in our comprehensive criteria for shortlisting projectors:

 The price and value for money offered of just about any product are undoubtedly the biggest factors that could influence a customer’s buying decision.